 Hotfix informationA supported hotfix is now available from Microsoft.
 However, it is intended to correct only the problem that this article describes.
 Apply it only to systems that are experiencing this specific problem.

-Note In special cases, charges that are ordinarily incurred for support calls may be canceled if a Microsoft Support Professional determines that a specific update will resolve your problem.
+To resolve this problem, contact Microsoft Customer Support Services to obtain the hotfix.
+For a complete list of Microsoft Customer Support Services telephone numbers and information about support costs, visit the following Microsoft website:Note In special cases, charges that are ordinarily incurred for support calls may be canceled if a Microsoft Support Professional determines that a specific update will resolve your problem.
 The usual support costs will apply to additional support questions and issues that do not qualify for the specific update in question.

 PrerequisitesTo apply this hotfix, you must have the .NET Framework 4 installed.